codeoverflow-org/nodecg-io-docs/docs/contribute/create_service.md

     }

     stopClient(client: YourServiceNameServiceClient): void {
-        // Here you shuld make sure you disconnect everything here (if possible).
+        // Here you should make sure you disconnect everything here (if possible).
     }
 }
 ```